-In a hastily scheduled meeting, lawmakers on the House Judiciary Committee today passed a proposed amendment to the Iowa constitution that would strip Iowans of their right to safe and legal abortion, setting the measure up for a vote in the full House.
+Lawmakers in the Iowa Senate today passed a bill to amend the state constitution to strip Iowans of their right to safe and legal abortion, despite the majority of Iowans opposing the amendment.